front-end-foundations/6-Basilica/readme.md

 }
 ```

+We can also use the repeat property.
 The `repeat` property requires a different property for the children:

 ```css
 @media (min-width: 600px){